dixsonhuie/dih-k8s-training-labs/lab-persistency-solution/README.md

 <property name="packagesToScan" value="com.gs.billbuddy.model" />
 2. Hint: 4 classes only for this demo (but all in same package)
 d.
 Specify the mirror to recognize the mirror space (This step is already implemented)
 1. Complete the os-core:mirror -> os-core:source-space
 2. Use slides from the lesson as a reference. <br />
+e.
+Specify the JDBC ULR jdbc:mysql://<RDS-endpoint>:3306 in BillBuddyPersistency pu.xml. <br />

 #### 2.6	Make sure you have a Database ready for use.
 We will using MySQL db instance. <br />